Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To ensure that only one feedback submission per visit is accepted and subsequent attempts are blocked.

+**Preconditions:**
+- A completed visit exists
+- Feedback survey can be accessed
+- Feedback submission system is configured
+- Duplicate submission prevention is implemented

 **Actions:**
 - Step 1: Open feedback survey for a completed visit
 - Step 2: Fill in all survey questions